joseconti/WangGuard/readme.txt

 = 1.5.9 - 30 Jul 2013 =

 - Added ability to disable WangGuard Menu in WordPress & BuddyPress AdminBar.
 (Check WangGuard Settings).
-- Added Groups created by users in WangGurd users screen (only BuddyPress).
+- Added Groups created by users in WangGuard users screen (only BuddyPress).
 This will help to identify the Splog users.
 - Added more compatibility with BuddyPress (WangGuard now use more hooks for clean all user activity).
 - Added compatibility WangGuard Cron <-> WooCommerce.